 Pension Basis of calculation Pension benefit Retirement pension Up to 6 G 16% of final salary.
 From 6 G to 12 G 44% of final salary.
-Dependent's pension - spouse/cohabitant Calculated retirement pension 55% of calculated retiren Dependent's pension - child Final salary 50% of the calculated re child and 25% for other child's pension is divided Disability pension Current salary 3% of pay up to 12 G. A salary.
-Additional 66% o entitlements from private deducted from the calcul
+Dependent's pension - spouse/cohabitant Calculated retirement pension 55% of calculated retirement pension.
+Dependent's pension - child Final salary 50% of the calculated retirement pension for the youngest child and 25% for other children under the age of 21.
+The total child's pension is divided equally between the children.
+Disability pension Current salary 3% of pay up to 12 G. Additional 25% of G, limited to 6% of salary.
+Additional 66% of salary between 6 G and 12 G. Saved entitlements from private and public occupational pensions are deducted from the calculation.